jeffersondesouza/Mastering-JavaScript-Functional-Programming/README.md

 ## Starting Out with Functions - A Core Concept

 - O JS permite que se definam funções de em vária maneiras (Noemada, anonimas, expressões anonima, expressões nomeada, Contrutoras, arrow Function, Generators, async...);
-- Essa flexibilidade, e possibilidade de criação de clousures e funções de High Order functions, principalmente arrow functions pode ser de grande valia na progamação funcional.
+- Essa flexibilidade, e possibilidade de criação de clousures e funções de High Order functions, principalmente arrow functions pode ser de grande valia na progamação funcional;
-- In Lambda Calculos Terms: Parameters are placeholders for potential values that will be passed, and arguments are the actual values passed to the function.
+- In Lambda Calculos Terms: Parameters are placeholders for potential values that will be passed, and arguments are the actual values passed to the function;
-  -In lambda style, functions only consist of a result;
+- In lambda style, functions only consist of a result;
+- In the lambda calculus, you don't write functions with several parameters, but only with one, by applying something called currying;
+- Essa técnica ajuda em situações que desejamos fazer Pipe de funções;